yracine/keenhome.device-type/README.md

 a) Go to https://graph.api.smartthings.com/device/list

-b) Click on your device, and then edit at the bottom
+b) Click on your device(s), and then edit at the bottom

 c) Choose the new device type (v1.0.1) from the list using the type field